 Instead of constantly using individual vehicles, we can consider public transport systems.
 This doesn’t mean you have to give up your private transport modes completely.
 Thankfully, we’re now seeing the rise in electric cars in various parts of the world, which have less impact.
 Joining a car share provides another simple option to reduce the environmental impact of our vehicles.

 If you’re not going too far from home, remember you can also consider walking or riding a bicycle.
-These are not only good for the planet but also your health.
+These are not only good for the planet but also for your health.

 It’s no news that using fossil fuels has a high environmental impact.
 Fossil fuel sources such as natural gas, oil, and coal are non-renewable resources.
 Since the earth can’t replenish these resources in a short period, unsustainable extractions create an imbalance.

-Saving electricity in the home, work, and at school further reduces our need to draw on finite natural resources and can save on our household bills.
 Whereas more considerable improvements such as installing energy-efficient windows may prove a longer-term play, simply turning down the heating a notch is something most can action today.